Onboarding & Orientation: Prior to a NewHire’s First Day

 What’s Required?
 Things a Supervisor needs to do.

 MTV Health System Orientation Sessions (Agenda) – provides an 1.5 day overview of new employment with the University of Michigan Health System; offered on Monday & Tuesdays weekly.
-Supervisors should schedule "Regular" new hires in advance (by Noon on the preceding Wednesday) through their Employment Process Coordinator.
-"Temporary" new hires should be registered with Human Resources by contacting Lynn Burns at 734-647-1872.
-New temporary staff members will need to complete online course HUMA-10000 in MLearning in order to satisfy the JCAHO requirement for mandatory competencies.
-Departments should also arrange for their temporary staff to obtain their UM Photo ID from the Key/ID Office located at C-158 Med Inn Building.
+Supervisors should schedule "Regular" new hires in advance (by Noon on the preceding Wednesday) through their HR Contact.
+"Temporary" new hires should be registered with Human Resources by contacting HR-Employment-Services.
 Should a temporary staff member have a need to purchase a parking permit, they will need to present a letter of verification from their department ( includes name, job title, department name, UMID #, and the expected duration of employment) to Parking Services located at 523 South Division Street.
 Office hours are 7:30 am to 4:30 pm, Monday through Friday, with one exception - each Tuesday the office is closed between 11:30 am and 1:00 pm.

 Orientation Checklist – a complete list of all